Ovarian Cancer

 Cancer happens when cells divide without control or order.
 These cells grow together to form a tumor.
 They can invade and damage nearby tissues.
 They can also spread to other parts of the body.

 It is not clear what causes changes in the cells.
-It is likely a combination of genes and the environment.
+It is likely due to genes and the environment.

 Risk Factors

-Ovarian cancer is most common in women 50 years of age and older.
+Ovarian cancer is most common in females 50 years of age and older.
 Other things that may raise the risk are:

 Symptoms